jerickjoe111/launch-school/RB129/concepts_examples.md

   def check_oven_temperature
   end

-  def wait_minutes
+  def output_cooked_pizza
   end

-  def output_made_pizza
 end
-end

 restaurant = PizzaPlace.new

-restaurant.order_pizza # this is the only public method we need; the rest can and should be private.
+restaurant.order_pizza # this is the only public method we need; the rest can and should be private, with only one protected method.
 ```

 ## Collaborator objects